chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 }
 ```

-Once the above is done, we can run `npm run test` and see the following output:
+That's it.
+We can run `npm run test` and see the following output:

 ![Task test runner](/intro-to-storybook/task-testrunner.png)

-We now have a snapshot test for each of our `TaskComponent` stories.
-If we change the implementation of `TaskComponent`, we’ll be prompted to verify the changes.
+We now have a snapshot test for each of our `Task` stories.
+If we change the implementation of `Task`, we’ll be prompted to verify the changes.

-Additionally, `jest` will also run the test for `app.component.ts`.

 <div class="aside">
 💡 Don't forget to commit your changes with git!